AdguardTeam/AGLint/docs/rules/max-css-selectors.md

 <!-- markdownlint-disable -->
 # `max-css-selectors`

 ## Description

 Checks if a CSS selector list contains more than the specified number of selectors

-## Features
+## Fixing

 - Some reported problems can be fixed automatically 🔧

 ## Options

-This rule can be configured using the following options:
+This rule can be configured using the following options.

 ### Options schema